Our unique analysis of the bills Fawell sponsored and cosponsored provides insight into his position in the House of Representatives.

 - H.R.
 1625 (105th): Worker Paycheck Fairness Act

 View All » (including bills from previous years)

 From Jan 1985 to Dec 1998, Fawell missed 153 of 7,308 roll call votes, which is 2.1%.
-This is better than the median of 2.6% among the lifetime records of representatives serving in Dec 1998.
+This is on par with the median of 2.6% among the lifetime records of representatives serving in Dec 1998.
 The chart below reports missed votes over time.